 Helping restructuring and insolvency professionals stay up-to-date with legal and market developments, and work faster and smarter.

-Validity of security—key casesThis Practice Note sets out certain key cases and associated relevant content relating to the validity of security.
-The...
+Prohibited names—key casesThis Practice Note sets out certain key cases and associated relevant content in relation to the prohibited name rule under...

 Role, powers, functions and duties of a liquidatorThe role and function of a liquidatorA liquidator is the officer appointed when a company goes into...